Close Menu

 Snoopy from Peanuts.

-Question for students (and subscribers): Various sources name different songs as Elvis Presley’s greatest hit, so do you think it was “Hound Dog” or some other classic?
-Let us know which ones you think should be considered his greatest hit in the comments section below this article.
+Question for students (and subscribers) to ponder: Various sources name different songs as Elvis Presley’s greatest hit, so do you think it was “Hound Dog” or some other classic?
+Which ones do you think should be considered his greatest hits?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!